Last Updated on November 1, 2021 by MarcyPro

 2. Recumbent Bikes Are a Great Choice for Every Exerciser

 Not every piece of cardio equipment is ideal for every type of exerciser.
 However, a recumbent bike is one of those rare pieces of equipment that can be adapted for almost any type of person, even those with physical restrictions.

 First and foremost, recumbent bikes are an excellent choice for beginning exercisers, especially those who may feel intimidated by treadmills, elliptical trainers, and stationary bikes.
 Recumbent bikes are easy to get into and out of and offer a very stable base.
 This feature also makes recumbent bikes a good exercise choice for anyone with balance or coordination challenges.
 Many new exercisers enjoy the fact that they can completely control the amount of challenge in each workout by either changing their pedaling speed or modifying the resistance.

 The recumbent bike also offers a low-impact cardio workout.
 If you suffer from arthritis or joint pain, or if you are recovering from an injury, a recumbent bike can be a means to an excellent, pain-free workout.

 3. Recumbent Bikes Help You Burn A Lot of Calories

-According to an article on Livestrong.com, a person who weighs between 170 and 200 pounds can burn between 7.7 and 9.9 calories per minute when they pedal 9.5 miles per hour on a recumbent bike.
-That translates to 462 – 594 calories per hour or work.
-Not bad!
+According to an article on Livestrong.com, a person who weighs between 170 and 200 pounds can burn between 7.7 and 9.9 calories per minute.
+All they need to do is pedal 9.5 miles per hour on a recumbent bike.
+That translates to 462 – 594 calories per hour or work – not bad!